nguterresn/AVRRS485/README.md

 ### PCB
 This circuit was designed to be easily tested and programmed.
 In addition to the mandatory requirements, a FT232 interface, a AVR ISP and a 5V voltage regulator was added as optional requirements.
-- The FT232 interface will allow testing Rx and Tx communications using a FTDI chip connected to a USB port, using a computer to track results.
-[FTDI](https://en.wikipedia.org/wiki/FTDI)
+- The FT232 interface will allow testing Rx and Tx communications using a [FTDI](https://en.wikipedia.org/wiki/FTDI) chip connected to a USB port, using a computer to track results.
-- The ISP interface will allow uC to be programmed.
+- The [ISP](https://www.elementzonline.com/image/cache/catalog/data/products/Programmers%20and%20Debuggers/USBasp/isp_header-500x500.jpg) interface will allow uC to be programmed.
-- 5V Voltage regulator allows acceptance of higher input voltages (up to 12V) without compromising the system behavior.
+- 5V Voltage regulator (7805) allows acceptance of higher input voltages (up to 12V) without compromising the system behavior.

 #### Schematic